turbopape/postagga/README.md

   #(patch-w-entity  0.9 % en-names-trie
-                    ;; Takes a sentence, computes tags with viterbi ;; and afterwards, looks if the words are close ;; enough to entries in the french names ;; dictionary, in which cas it will force them to ;; have "NC" tag
+                    ;; Takes a sentence, computes tags with viterbi ;; and afterwards, looks if the words are close ;; enough to entries in the French names ;; dictionary, in which case it will force them to ;; have "NC" tag
                     (viterbi fr-model %)
                     "NC"))